shobhit315/testing/README.md

 Bella ciao!!
 SNOW DevopsTest
 For DevOps pipeline
-This is for test purpose.
+This is for test purpose...